What is ETIAS?

 ETIAS is a visa waiver program that has been created to strengthen European external borders.
 Following terrorist attacks and uncontrolled migration flows to many European nations, the ETIAS is one of the many measures taken by the EU to make the region safer.

 Throughout the ETIAS form, applicants will be asked to provide their personal data and passport information.
 The traveler should select the Member state of the intended first entry.
-In order to obtain the ETIAS visa for Europe, the applicant is required to answer some background questions related to security and health risks.
+In order to obtain the ETIAS visa waiver for Europe, the applicant is required to answer some background questions related to security and health risks.

 Etias Visa Waiver Program